bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-08-05-now-voyager.md

 **A contemporary review**

 Film version of an American best seller.
-Charlotte Vale, the repressed and bitterly unhappy daughter of an old and dominant Boston mother, has a serious nervous breakdown and goes to stay at a famous sanatorium run by
+Charlotte Vale, the repressed and bitterly unhappy daughter of an old and dominant Boston mother, has a serious nervous breakdown and goes to stay at a famous sanatorium run by  Dr Jaquith.
-Dr Jaquith.
 He sends her on a cruise to finish her convalescence and there she meets Jerry Durrance, a married man with two daughters.
 Their acquaintance deepens into love though each is aware that nothing can come of it.

 The film is long but interesting throughout and is extremely well directed by Irving Rapper.
 Bette Davis is at the height of her power as a dramatic actress and in the early scenes when she is in the advanced stages of a breakdown, is moving in her realism.
 Paul Henreid is warmly sympathetic as Jerry and the cast has no weak link.
 The child, Janice Wilson, is amazing as Tina.
-The settings are varied and the problems raised are of interest to most people, particularly to women.
+The settings are varied and the problems raised are of interest to most people, particularly to women.<br>

-_Monthly Film Bulletin_, September 1943
+**_Monthly Film Bulletin_, September 1943**

-<![endif]-->

-**Now, Voyager**
+**NOW, VOYAGER**<br>
 _Directed by:_ Irving Rapper
 _©/Presented by:_ Warner Bros.
 _Production Company:_ First National